hmrc/accessibility-statement-frontend/README.md

 | `liveOrClassic`   | `Classic Services`, `Live Services - Edinburgh`, `Live Services - Newcastle`, `Live Services - Telford`, `Live Services - Worthing` |
 | `typeOfService`   | `Classic services`, `Live services`, `Public beta` |

+Additional guidance for "typeOfService": If the service is being maintained by a Live Services team, then put "Live services" as the value even if the service is in the public beta lifecycle stage.
+If the service is still in active development by a scrum team outside of Live Services, then put "Public beta".

 ## Opening a PR to get your statement merged into the repository
 Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams